geoepi/challengeABM/ODD_Decription.md

 global time step (representing, e.g., one hour, though movements may occur at larger intervals like `movement_interval`): a. **Within-Farm Dynamics Update:** For each farm: i.
-The internal herd epidemic process is simulated using the `simulate_within_herd_probabilistic_b` function.
+The internal herd epidemic process is simulated using the `initialize_farm_status_initial` function.
 This function updates agent states (Noninfectious, Preclinical, Clinical) based on probabilistic transitions.
 Each agent’s onset and duration for these states are sampled from Weibull distributions (calibrated from `preclin_onset_median`, `preclin_duration_median`, `clinical_duration_median`, and their CIs).
 This approach uses agent-level state probabilities rather than direct modeling of viral titers for computational efficiency. ii.
 Intra-farm transmission occurs